giorgiop94/digital-garden/_notes/Talks - Metta and Emptiness - Rob Burbea and Catherine McGee.md

 - We can expand, open up our self-view by honoring and loving the fullness of self
 	- All the manifestations, parts of our self
 - "What do I overlook about my Self?"
-	- We often only focus n the self-definitions we acknowledge, while ignoring many other **beautiful** parts of our self
+	- We often only focus on the self-definitions we acknowledge, while ignoring many other **beautiful** parts of our self

 #### Practicing with Sense of Self
 - Sense of Self is different from self-definitions or thoughts about self